Sudan

 The Programme Collective Voices for Peace seeks to create collective spaces for the healing of trauma and for the development of grassroots solutions to conflict to be later relayed to higher-level political processes.
 Such an effort requires the direct engagement of Sudanese partners for the solutions to be owned, designed and informed at the lowest level possible.

 Salaamedia Center An organisation dedicated to serving the Sudanese community by delivering independent, unbiased, and comprehensive news and media programs.
 Salaamedia commits itself to fostering an informed and engaged society through good journalism that promotes democratic values, supports peacebuilding efforts, and contributes to sustainable development in Sudan.
-In practical terms, the Center engages in a number of activities from trainings and workshops on peace communication to surveys for conflict and gender analysis The partners of the Collective Voices for Peace Programme support the creation of civil society platforms and the establishment of communication networks between the Sudanese population and Sudanese displaced in the region.
-These networks and platforms are later to be employed as mechanisms to transfer community inputs to political dialogue processes at higher levels.
+In practical terms, the Center engages in a number of activities from trainings and workshops on peace communication to surveys for conflict and gender analysis.

 The Programme Capacities for Peace (C4P) is a programme funded by the Swedish Mission Council (SMC) that is implemented and led by two CSOs, operating in Kenya and in Sudan, with LPI's financial and technical support.
 The Programme was partly designed out of the two partners' strategic objectives and thematic focus.

-The Peace Bridge Association (PBA) Sudanese partner of LPI for the C4P Programme.
-It is a voluntary, non-governmental, non-profit organisation founded in 2003 and officially registered at the Humanitarian Aid Commission (HAC) in Khartoum.
+Peace Bridge Association (PBA) A voluntary, non-governmental, non-profit organisation founded in 2003 and officially registered at the Humanitarian Aid Commission (HAC) in Khartoum.
 PBA’s vision is to become a leader in sustainable development processes within Sudan by fostering peaceful and harmonious communities that share a culture of acceptance of ‘the Other’.
 Its mission is to reduce tensions and conflicts among Sudanese communities supporting local solutions that include youth, children and women, and to implement humanitarian and development projects in: Peacebuilding; Food Security and Livelihoods; Water, Sanitation & Hygiene (WASH); Education, Protection, and Community Development.
 PBA has an operational presence in several conflict ‘hotpots’ across Sudan.

 Our donors